 His work was included in the group exhibition 'Objects and Sculpture' at the Institute of Contemporary Arts in 1981 and 'The Sculpture Show' at The Hayward Gallery 1983.
 He exhibited widely in America, Japan and Europe.

-Allington's work was influenced by his interest in the classical world of Greece and Rome and often included references to architectural details and ancient artifacts.
-His illusionistic drawings were often created on found ledgers and utilised oblique projection.
+Allington's work was influenced by his interest in the classical world of Greece and Rome and often included references to architectural details and ancient artefacts.
+His illusionistic drawings were often created on found ledgers and used oblique projection.
 He exhibited in museums and art galleries throughout the world and is represented in major national and international collections.
 Allington lived and worked in London and was a Professor and Head of Graduate Sculpture at Slade School of Fine Art at the Slade School of Fine Art, University College London.